-Our difference is simple but hard to recreate at other flight schools; our instructors are career instructors and experienced airline pilots with many hours of flying.
+Our difference is simple!
+VT AAA flight instructors are career pilots with the right mix of career instructors, new and experienced with a wide range of types of flying including airline pilots with many hours of flying.

 Having gone to a WWI airshow at the age of seven, Tim Hitchcock has not stopped “looking up,” whenever a plane has flown overhead since.
 While still single and with some cash available in his early 20s, Tim actively pursued the dream of flying.

 Tim has been a flight instructor, a cargo pilot, and a regional airline pilot.
 He has 6,000 hours total time.
 He has 3,700 hours in the CRJ (both left and right seats,) 1,000 hours in the AC-500 and 1,300 hours in various single-engine Cessnas and twin-engine Pipers.
 He is certificated as an ATP and an Instructor, with Airplane, Instrument and Multi-Engine privileges.
 He looks forward to a seaplane rating and aerobatics.

 He married his “Texas Belle” in 1997.
 They are raising seven children.
 They have resided in East TX, Northern KY, Northeastern OH, and until recently Southwestern CO.
 Mostly; he enjoys being with his wife and children, watching movies, playing games, reading books, and periodically going skiing and hunting.

 Gordon Landale, Flight Instructor